A power pole north of Jefferson at sunrise.

 What are defined service areas?

-In Iowa, where you live determines which electric utility will serve you.
+In Iowa, your location determines which electric utility will serve you.
 This regulatory protection is called defined electric service territory and the State of Iowa wrote Senate File 1258 into law almost 50 years ago to efficiently ensure that every square foot of our state has an electric utility obligated to provide service upon request.

 Why do Iowa's electric cooperatives support defined service areas?

-Electric co-ops are committed to safeguarding defined service areas because they protect rural Iowans by supporting affordable electric rates, securing a resilient electric grid and encouraging economic development.
+Electric co-ops are committed to safeguarding defined service areas because they protect rural Iowans by supporting affordable electric rates, fostering a resilient electric grid and encouraging economic development.

-Defined service areas provide a high degree of certainty to Iowa’s electric cooperatives because we can confidently make long-term investments in power generation to maintain affordable rates, finance major grid upgrades to ensure resiliency and utilize new technologies to enhance service.
+Defined service areas provide a high degree of certainty to Iowa’s electric cooperatives which allows us to confidently make long-term investments in power generation to maintain affordable rates, finance major grid upgrades to ensure resiliency and utilize new technologies to enhance service.
 Electric co-ops can also be proactive in maintenance and vegetation management to improve reliability for the homes, farms and businesses we serve every day.
 Additionally, defined service areas allow electric co-ops to robustly support economic development efforts in the communities we serve, which retain and create local jobs and provide needed services and tax revenue.

 Any efforts to remove or weaken Iowa’s defined service areas could result in higher electric bills and decreased reliability for Iowans.
 This issue is non-negotiable for Iowa’s not-for-profit electric cooperatives, which are mission driven to power lives and empower communities by providing electricity that is safe, reliable and affordable.